Whittlesea

 Whittlesea is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Whittlesea's dwelling structure, as per the latest Census, consisted of 91.8% houses and 8.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 87.2% houses and 12.8% other dwellings.
-Home ownership in Whittlesea stood at 33.6%, with mortgaged dwellings at 50.1% and rented ones at 16.2%.
-The median monthly mortgage repayment was $2,000, higher than Melbourne metro's average of $1,900.
-Median weekly rent in Whittlesea was $375, slightly higher than Melbourne metro's $371.
-Nationally, Whittlesea's mortgage repayments were above the Australian average of $1,863, while rents were comparable at $375.
+Whittlesea's dwelling structure, as per the latest Census, comprised 91.8% houses and 8.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 87.2% houses and 12.8% other dwellings.
+Home ownership in Whittlesea was at 33.6%, with mortgaged dwellings at 50.1% and rented ones at 16.2%.
+The median monthly mortgage repayment was $2,000, higher than Melbourne metro's $1,900.
+Median weekly rent in Whittlesea was $375, compared to Melbourne metro's $371.
+Nationally, Whittlesea's mortgage repayments were higher at $2,000 versus the Australian average of $1,863, while rents were comparable at $375.

 Frequently Asked Questions - Housing